DOI-USGS/fort-pymdwizard/docs/html_output/_sources/usage/File Management, New, Open, Save, Save as.....rst.txt

 If you would like to modify or extend an existing record click File -> Open and browse to a local .xml file.
 Make sure to click File -> Save as… if you want to save the output to a new file.
+You can also drag-and-drop an xml file onto the application from a file browser to open it.

 A list of the last 10 files opened will be stored in the File -> Recent
 Files: menu item.
 Clicking on a file name in that menu list will open